akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Beatrice lay still, one hand resting on the white curve of the goose’s back.
 In place of her fears was something quieter and worse: certainty.

-She rose up.
+She rose.
 Goosie rose with her.

 Harold was awake, moving slowly back to the hearth, having tended to his own needs.
 He glanced at her—not the sharp look of a father catching a daughter in trouble, but the careful look of a man who had been waiting.